opensource-compliance-gh/plus-messenger-gpl/README.md

 # Chapter 9, Finding 7: the same app, a different store, a different story

 This one has nothing to do with copyright.
-It is the only lever here that works without a copyright holder lifting a finger.
+It is the only lever here that works without a copyright holder lifting a finger, which matters because [Chapter 10](#chapter-10-what-was-done-about-it) shows every copyright-based route is closed to third parties.
+The store in question is the second one listed in [Chapter 1](#chapter-1-how-plus-got-here).

 ### What I found